 - Phone Number

-- Please type your statement on 8.5″X11″ paper, double spaced, and submit with the application form.
+- Please type your statement on 8.5″X11″ paper, double-spaced, and submit it with the application form.
 If emailing, please send it in PDF format.

 - Describe the path that led you to choose Oriental Medicine as a profession.
 Include your philosophy and goal as a healthcare professional.

 - Why do you consider Wongu University to be a good fit for you?